 If the trademark is based on use, the USPTO will register the mark and send the applicant/owner a certificate of registration.

 If the trademark is based on intent to use (i.e., ha not previously been used), the USPTO will issue a Notice of Allowance regarding the mark.
 The applicant will then have six months to use the mark and file a Statement of Use, or file an extension request.
 Once the “use” test is resolved, the USPTO will register the mark and send the applicant/owner a certificate of registration.

 After registration of your trademark, you must take certain steps to maintain your registration, including filing certain maintenance documents with the USPTO.
 You must also be careful to update with the USPTO any business owner or correspondence contact information changes.

 In addition, it is critical to remember that the USPTO does not enforce your trademark rights.
 Enforcement of a trademark against infringement is the sole responsibility of the trademark owner.
 Failure to enforce your trademark may lead to its loss.

 If you run into questions at any point in the trademark development or application process, just post a job through UpCounsel.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.